hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## Configuration

 Monika by default will look for the `monika.yml` config file.
 You may want to store different configurations for different environments or projects.
-Using different configurations is straightforward by using the `-c` or `--config` flag followed by the filename.
+Applying custom configurations is straightforward by using the `-c` or `--config` flag followed by the filename.

 ```bash
 monika --config staging-set.yml